adobe-webplatform/iframeflow.js/README.md

 ### window.iframeflow.selector(query, flowName)

-The `window.iframeflow.selector()` method allows you to select content using an arbitrary selector and give it the specified flow name.
+The `window.iframeflow.selector()` method allows you to assign a flow name to arbitrary content using a selector.
 Under the covers, iframeflow.js will copy the selected elements to a new iframe and set the `-ms-flow-into` of this iframe to the specified name.

 ### Handling document updates